|

-Polyposis Newsletter - My thanks go to David for allowing
+Newsletter - My thanks go to David for allowing the article

 The

-1996 as a national centre for flexible endoscopy.
+a national centre for flexible endoscopy.
+It is designed

-It is designed to combine a stylish and caring environment
+to combine a stylish and caring environment with modern

 Personal Screening